 - 52. Are there other ways to monitor or ensure dog advertisements comply with the requirement to provide both the dog owner number and dog's microchip number?
-Please specify: - 53.
+Please specify: Make it mandatory to fill in space with details before it will be accepted and placed online. - 53.
 What agency could be responsible for prosecuting dog owners and breeders that do not comply with the transfer and advertisement requirements?
-Local Government
+Local Government that covers the area where they live.